Tribeca Belfast: Castlebrooke Investments, 2016–present

-In January 2016, the scheme and all associated properties were bought from Cerberus Capital Management by London-based Castlebrooke Investments, who appointed architects Chapman Taylor to draw up new plans for the development.
+In January 2016, the scheme and all associated properties were bought from Cerberus Capital Management by London-based Castlebrooke Investments, which appointed architects Chapman Taylor to draw up new plans for the development.
 In October 2016, two companies associated with Castlebrooke Investments, PG Ltd and Savills, submitted a planning application to vary the conditions of the originally granted Royal Exchange planning permission.
 Permission was granted by the Department for Infrastructure in January 2017.

 In February and June 2017, Castlebrooke Investments held public consultation events on a proposed scheme bound by Royal Avenue, Donegall Street, North Street, Lower Garfield Street and High Street.
 In September 2017 PG Ltd and Savills submitted a planning application proposing redevelopment of the area known as Phase 1b (lands bound by Royal Avenue, Rosemary Street, North Street and Lower Garfield Street).
 In October 2017 a further application was submitted encompassing the full area as far as Donegall Street to the west, Rosemary Street and High Street to the south and Royal Avenue – York Street and Church Lane to the north.
 On 17 March 2018, Belfast City Council approved the Phase 1b development almost in its entirety.
 The only application not approved at the time was for partial demolition of the boundary wall to the First Presbyterian Church on Rosemary Street.

 Tribeca Belfast re-launch

 In November 2018, Castlebrooke Investments announced that it was re-branding the development "Tribeca Belfast", mirroring developments of the same name in New York and Liverpool, and based on an acronym of a description of the area; the "triangle beside the cathedral".
-The announcement was met with widespread criticism, including from Belfast Lord Mayor, Deirdre Hargey, and from Amnesty International NI, that it was not representative of the heritage of the city, nor its people.
+The announcement was met with widespread criticism, including from the then Lord Mayor of Belfast, Deirdre Hargey, and from Amnesty International NI, that it was not representative of the heritage of the city, nor its people.
 The director of Castlebrooke Investments, Estelle Hunt, defended the name, saying that a project of this scale in Belfast in an important location will "always attract a lot of debate".
 She said, "we believe (Tribeca Belfast) reflects the aspirations of the city and feel this will place Belfast in the strongest position for a sustainable and successful future."

 On re-launching the scheme, Hunt stated that "we have refocused... and increased the office and residential offering, placing the emphasis on Belfast as one of the most desirable places in the world to live and work...
 In due course we will be engaging with the people of Belfast to discuss our detailed proposals for the site."

 In January 2019 an official motion against the name was passed by Belfast City Council as it was felt that it was "not suitable for Belfast".
 The motion was supported by cross-party representatives including the DUP and Sinn Féin.